canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

-@page guides/recipes/weather-report-simple Weather Report Guide (Simple)
+@page guides/recipes/weather-report-simple Weather Report
-@parent guides/recipes
+@parent guides/recipes/beginner
 @hide

-@description This guide walks you through building a simple weather report widget.
+@description This beginner guide walks you through building a simple weather report widget.
 It takes about 25 minutes to complete.
 It was written with CanJS 4.1.